10 recommended wineries in Yamanashi (Katsunuma, Shioyama, Kofu) where you can enjoy tours and tastings

 Renovated old private house.
 A retro-modern wine spot

-The main house is a 140-year-old Japanese-style house and has been selected as a Japanese Heritage Site by the Agency for Cultural Affairs.
+The main building is a 140-year-old Japanese-style house and has been selected as a Japanese Heritage Site by the Agency for Cultural Affairs.
 Inside the building, there is a wine cellar and a "glass gallery" displaying wine glasses made by Riedel, a high-end crystal manufacturer, which can be visited free of charge.

 The unique design of the etiquettes is also very nice.
 There is also a terrace where you can enjoy tasting wines while looking out over the vineyards.